 Attract men and/or women from your target audience

 Provide clear, concise reasons they need your product

 Cultivate loyalty and optimize profitability of existing customers

 Effective copy for supplements attracts new buyers and maximizes the profitability of existing customers.

 What to Include in Your Copy

 Writing copy for your diet or nutritional product deserves your best thinking.
+Find a balance between scientific facts and emotional copy.
 Consider including each of these components and understand the objectives they serve:

 Written testimonials from satisfied customers can make a compelling case for your nutritional products.